cassiomolin/cassiomolin.github.io/_posts/2017-12-12-maven-cheat-sheet.markdown

 ## Command line options

-- `-DskipTests`: Compile the tests but skip running them.
+- `-DskipTests`: Compile the tests but don't run them.
-- `-Dmaven.test.skip=true`: Skips compiling the tests and do not run them.
+- `-Dmaven.test.skip=true`: Don't compile the tests and don't run them.
 - `-X` or `--debug`: Enable debug output.
 - `-U` or `--update-snapshots`: Forces a check for updated releases and snapshots on remote repositories.
 - `-o` or `--offline`: Work offline (run as if no network connection is available).